 Your home’s central air conditioner works hard to keep you and your family cool during the hottest times of the year in Gaithersburg.
-Unfortunately, it’s fairly common for your air conditioner to become overworked, possibly restricting the airflow to your home.
-As hot as it may be outside, your air conditioner can actually freeze.
+Unfortunately, it’s fairly common for your air conditioner to become overworked, potentially restricting the airflow to your home.
+As warm as it may be outside, your air conditioner can actually ice over.
 If this has happened to your air conditioner, don’t panic.
-Read on to find out why an air conditioner freezes and if you should schedule air conditioner service to take care of the issue.
+Keep reading to find out why this happens and if you should schedule air conditioner service to take care of the problem.

-If your air conditioner becomes frozen, the culprit is the evaporator coil within the condenser unit.
+If your air conditioner freezes up, the culprit is the evaporator coil within the condenser unit.
 There are two typical reasons the coil could freeze.
 First, the airflow through the coil is restricted.
-The air conditioner is trying to push more cold air through the condenser than it can handle and therefore frost starts to accumulate on the air conditioner and slow the process even more.
-Eventually the frozen water can cause damage to the inner workings of the air conditioner.
+The system is trying to send more cold air through the condenser than it can handle and therefore frost starts to build up on the air conditioner and slow the process even more.
+Eventually the frozen water may cause damage to the inner workings of the air conditioner.

-If this is not the case, a frozen AC may be due to a lack of refrigerant.
-Similarly, if this is the case, there simply isn’t enough “juice” to properly move the air through the coil and parts start to freeze up, giving your air conditioner a layer of ice and stopping your home from receiving the cool air it needs.
+If this is not the case, a frozen AC may be due to a low level of refrigerant.
+Similarly, if this is the case, there simply isn’t enough “juice” to adequately push the air through the coil and things start to freeze up, giving your air conditioner a layer of ice and stopping your home from receiving the cool air it needs.

-If your air conditioner has stopped cooling properly and is covered in frost or ice, don’t worry.
+If your air conditioner has stopped cooling properly and has developed a layer of frost or ice, don’t worry.
 Follow these simple steps and your home will be comfortable and cool again in no time.

 - Go to the thermostat and turn off your air conditioner all the way.

-- Check other areas of your AC through which air flows to make sure air is not restricted.
-Make certain your air filters are clean and all the registers and vents are free of debris.
+- Look at other areas of your AC through which air flows to make sure air is not restricted.
+Make certain your air filters are clean and all the registers and vents are open.

-- Gaithersburg has most experienced HVAC technicians at Parker Pearce Service Experts Heating & Air Conditioning, call now and set up your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be dealt with by AC experts.
+- Gaithersburg has most experienced HVAC technicians at Parker Pearce Service Experts, call now and set up your air conditioner service.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a problem that should be addressed by AC pros.

 Now find a good cool spot in front of the fan and wait for your technician to arrive.
-They will be able to make a professional diagnosis of the particular problem with your AC and let you know what kind of air conditioner service you will need to fix the problem.
-Call Parker Pearce Service Experts Heating & Air Conditioning at today or go online to make your air conditioner service appointment now.
+They will be able to make a quick and accurate diagnosis of the particular problem with your system and let you know what kind of air conditioner service you will need to fix the problem.
+Call Parker Pearce at 301-476-4577 today or go online to make your air conditioner service appointment now.